G-FLIP + Mitomycin C for Pancreatic Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the drug G-FLIP plus Mitomycin C for pancreatic cancer?
+What evidence suggests that G-FLIP plus Mitomycin C might be an effective treatment for pancreatic cancer?

 This trial is for adults over 18 with advanced pancreatic cancer that has spread, who have already tried one chemotherapy but need a new option.
 They should be expected to live more than 3 months and be able to do some daily activities on their own.